frknayk/WeightVis/README.md

 ## TODO :
 1. Clean Code (Refactor)
 2. Add debug levels (its not common to see all debug prints every time)
+3. Make a base class for readers (Libraries/.)
 - Long term TODO : 3D visualisation

 ## Contribution